raymondbutcher/pretf/docs/api/projects.md

 By default, Pretf looks for `*.tfvars.py` files and creates matching `*.tfvars.json` files.
 For example, a file named `terraform.tfvars.py` would create `terraform.tfvars.json`.

 These files must contain a `pretf_variables()` function.
-This function must accept a single argument `var` which provides access to Terraform variables.
+This function can optionally accept any of the arguments `path`, `terraform` and `var`, which provide access to the same values as in Terraform.
 This function must be a generator that yields dictionaries containing variable values.
 Each dictionary can contain any number of variables.

 Example: